 Please contact me through this website, call/text me at 424-835-1272, or email me email@example.com.

 Ruth White graduated with Honors and Departmental Distinction with a Bachelor of Science in Psychology from the University of WA in Seattle.
 Courses included Animal Communication, Bio-psychology, and Animal Behavior.
 She also has her MA in Sociology with a Minor in Statistics from Pennsylvania State University.
-She has completed the Humane Society’s cat behavior and retention course and is currently enrolled in Pre-Veterinary Medicine courses at Pierce College.
+She has completed the Humane Society’s cat behavior and retention course and is working towards her MSc in Clinical Animal Behavior from the University of Edinburgh.

 Litter Box Issues